UCSBCarpentry/Quarto-Project-Example/README.md

-# Project Example for Introduction to Reproducible Publications with Quarto Workshop
+# Project Example for: Introduction to Reproducible Publications with Quarto Workshop

 *Attention!* This is NOT the lesson repository.
 This is the GitHub repository for the project example used in the [Introduction to Reproducible Publications with Quarto](https://github.com/UCSBCarpentry/Reproducible-Publications-with-RStudio-Quarto) **FIXME: UPDATE LINK WHEN PR TO INCUBATOR IS COMPLETED"**.
 Learners will be required to download the project example in order to follow along.